youldash/iOS/Day 1/README.md

 * **Tools** → Utilize Xcode to create and manage your project(s).
 * **Technologies** → Create apps that responds to user input.
-* **Storytelling** → Take advantage of the fundamental design patterns that iOS underlies.
+* **Techniques** → Take advantage of the fundamental design patterns that iOS underlies.

 * Create a new project by launching Xcode, and selecting "New Project" from the File menu.